sebastianspicker/alarm-broker/README.md

 - Earlier scratch detail is now represented in maintained sections.

 ## Usage
-- Rewrote the next js explanation around the maintained behavior.
+- Rewrote the github actions explanation around the maintained behavior.

-- The document now favors checked behavior over exploratory notes.
+- The older setup fragments have been reduced to the useful parts.

 ## Current Focus
 Prefer narrow maintenance work over broad rewrites.